-CFC's financial statements have been prepared following the recommendations of the Financial Accounting Standards Board.
-Under the Statement of Financial Accounting Standards (SFAS) Accounting Standards Codification (ASC or Codification) 958-205, Not-for-Profit Entities - Presentation of Financial Statements, CFC is required to report information regarding its financial position and activities according to the following three classes of net assets:
+CFC's financial statements have been prepared following the recommendations of the Financial Accounting Standards Board (FASB).
+Under FASB's Accounting Standards Codification (ASC or Codification) 958-205, Not-for-Profit Entities - Presentation of Financial Statements, CFC is required to report information regarding its financial position and activities according to the following three classes of net assets:

 Unrestricted net assets - These are resources without donor-imposed restrictions and are available to support the general operations of CFC.
-Unrestricted net assets totaled \$4,299,920 and \$4,486,406 as of December 31, 2013 and 2012, respectively.
+Unrestricted net assets totaled \$4,767,707 and \$4,299,920 as of December 31, 2014 and 2013, respectively.

 Temporarily restricted net assets - These are resources with donor-imposed stipulations that either expire by passage of time or can be fulfilled and removed by actions of CFC.
-Temporarily restricted net assets as of December 31, 2013 and 2012 amounted to \$641,778 and \$610,835, respectively.
+Temporarily restricted net assets as of December 31, 2014 and 2013 amounted to \$269,856 and \$641,778, respectively.

 Permanently restricted net assets - These are resources with permanent donor -imposed restrictions that neither expire by passage of time nor can be fulfilled or otherwise removed by actions of CFC.
-CFC did not have permanently restricted net assets as of December 31, 2013 and 2012.
+CFC did not have permanently restricted net assets as of December 31, 2014 and 2013.